Your video should be exactly as long as it takes for you to get to the point.

 – Viewership drops off quickly online.
 All video hosting services have conducted research that shows a dramatic drop-off in viewership over time for all videos.
 Very few corporate videos are completed and more than half are abandoned before the viewer gets half-way through.

-– YouTube has changed it’s algorithm to emphasize time-watched.
+– YouTube has changed its algorithm to emphasize time-watched.
 This is significant because the number of views (as measured by clicks) isn’t nearly as important a metric as it used to be.
 Percentage completion of a video is a much better indicator of the value of a video.
 (It’s that much harder to game these results as well.)
 So the challenge is that the longer your video is, the less likely you are to have viewers watch your video all the way through.

 So in summary, shorter is better.
-Unless of course, it’s longer – which as you will see below, might be even better.
+Unless of course, it’s longer – which, as you will see below, might even be better.

 2. Some video types are becoming longer.

-The vast majority of corporate videos created today are promotional videos – basically you talking about you.
+The vast majority of corporate videos created today are promotional videos – basically you, talking about you.
 The problem with most of these videos is that nobody really cares about you, or your product, or your building(s), or your methodology, or…

 What people do care about is their own problems.
 This is where Content Marketing is gaining a lot of traction.
 Content Marketing isn’t about selling, it’s about providing valuable information to your customers and prospects and associating your brand with that content.
 The purpose of content marketing is to establish a relationship of trust over time with your prospects and clients.
 Providing your viewer with content that they are interested in is a great first step in establishing that trust.
 Longer form content is well suited to this type of promotion.
 How-to’s, tips and tricks, industry updates, research… anything that provides value and helps the viewer in some way is what works with content marketing.